Vehicular Energy Network: System Model

 Consider the example given in Fig. \ref{fig:energypaths}, which contains a subgraph of $\mathcal{G}$.
 There are three vehicular routes, $r_1$, $r_2$, and $r_3$, and each passes through some of the nodes in the subgraph.
 Specifically, $r_1$ passes through Nodes 1 and 3; $r_2$ passes through Nodes 2, 3, and 4; and $r_3$ passes through Nodes 1, 2, 5, and 4.
 Suppose that we decide to transmit energy from Nodes 1 to 4.
 There are three energy paths in $\mathcal{P}(1,4)=\{p_1(1,4),p_2(1,4),p_3(1,4)\}$. $p_1(1,4)=\langle (1,3),(3,4)\rangle$ is constructed from two vehicular routes, where $(1,3)$ and $(3,4)$ come from $r_1$ and $r_2$, respectively.
 Hence, we have $p_1(1,4)=\langle r_1^1((1,3)),r_2^1((3,4))\rangle$. $p_2(1,4)=\langle (1,2),(2,3),(3,4)\rangle$ is constructed from $r_3$ and $r_2$.
 We have $p_2(1,4)=\langle r_3^2((1,2)),r_2^2((2,3),(3,4))\rangle$.
 Similarly, $p_3(1,4)=\langle (1,2),(2,5),(5,4)\rangle$ is constructed from $r_3$ only.
 Hence, we have $p_3=\langle r_3^3((1,2),(5,4))\rangle$.

-At the (dis)charging facilities, energy can be transferred wirelessly from and to the vehicles on the move.
-We assume that each energy transfer takes a negligible time and it takes time $d(p_j)$ units for a vehicle to ``propagate'' along $p_j$, where
+In general, more nodes result in more edges in the network.
+The denser the network, the more energy paths we can establish between the energy sources and destinations.
+This results in higher flexibility in routing energy across the network.
+Consider the above example again.
+If we remove Node 3 and its associated arcs, there will be one energy path left connecting Nodes 1 and 4, i.e., $\mathcal{P}(1,4)=\{p_3(1,4)\}$.
+It can be easily seen that it is more flexible to route energy with three energy paths than one single path.

-We standardize the maximum amount of energy that can be carried by each EV in each charging-discharging cycle, i.e., the ``packet size'', denoted by $w$ units.
+The maximum amount of energy to be transmitted in each charging or discharging event is standardized and it can be carried by each EV in each charging-discharging cycle, i.e., the ``packet size'', denoted by $w$ units.\footnote{For the ease of modeling and implementation and without loss of generality, the same packet size of $w$ units is assumed for each charging-discharging cycle on each vehicle.} $w$ is a system parameter and its value should be set subject to the adopted WPT technology and equipment, the lengths of the (dis)charging facilities, and the battery capacities of the participating vehicles.
+It should be small enough so that the transmission of energy packet can complete in every charging and discharging event and that an appendance or removal of an energy packet from a vehicle will not make its state-of-charge fluctuating significantly.
 Let $f_i^j$ be the traffic flow of the $i$-th segment of $p_j$.
 By assigning some EVs along the sub-routes to carry energy, the energy transfer rate of $p_j$, denoted by $g_j$ units, satisfies: